Mekino05/alx-low_level_programming/0x02-functions_nested_loops/README.md

-write a program that prints _putchar, followed by a new line. the program should return 0
+write a function that prints the alphabet, in lowercase, followed by a new line. prototype; void print_alphabet(void); you can only use _putchar twice in your code